3 Different Types Of Machine Learning

 Semi-supervised Partial labels Hybrid Medium to High Limited-label environments

-Choosing the right Machine Learning approach depends on data maturity, problem structure, and business objectives.
+Choosing the right Machine Learning approach depends on data governance maturity, problem structure, and business objectives – and organizations that skip governance often find their models stalling before reaching production.

 • Use supervised learning when historical labeled data exists, and accuracy is critical.